Personalized, Specific Treatment

 Breast cancer occurs when abnormal, malignant cells form in breast tissue and develop a tumor.
 The types of breast cancer are categorized by whether the cancer begins in the ducts or lobules, the organs responsible for breast milk production.

-The Virtua Cancer Program offers a range of diagnostic procedures, advanced treatment options, and personalized support services for women and men with suspected or diagnosed breast cancer, including oncology nurse navigators to help newly diagnosed patients understand their diagnosis, care plan and medications, facilitate and streamline communication between patients and their doctors, answer questions, coordinate scheduled appointments, and more.
+The Penn Medicine Virtua Cancer Program offers a range of diagnostic procedures, advanced treatment options, and personalized support services for women and men with suspected or diagnosed breast cancer.
+This includes oncology nurse navigators to help newly diagnosed patients understand their diagnosis, care plan and medications, facilitate and streamline communication between patients and their doctors, answer questions, coordinate scheduled appointments, and more.